mynah22/Homelab-Guides/firstPFSense.md

             * ***note: don't worry about assigning Port Groups on this screen - you will certainly end up with mixed up port assignments.
 We will make sure they are correct shortly***
         * Click [Next](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseCustomizeSettingsNext.jpg)
         * Scroll thorugh confirmation screen. click [Finish](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseNetworkSetup.jpg)
+3. ### **Map virtual NICs**

+    This is a very important step!

-    * After a brief delay, you will see your virtual machine show in the Virtual Machines section of the ESXI webgui.
+    1. After you create your VM (and a brief delay), you will see your virtual machine show in the Virtual Machines section of the ESXI webgui.
 Click it to bring up that VM's detail ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseVMSuccess.jpg))

-    * click 'edit' ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs13.jpg)), and map the network adapters in this order: WAN, LAN, LAN2-LAN6 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs14.jpg))
+   2. click 'edit' ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs13.jpg)), and map the network adapters in this order: WAN, LAN, LAN2-LAN6 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs14.jpg))

-    *
-4. **Install PFSense onto VM**
+4. ### **Install PFSense onto VM**

-    At this point you have a virtual machine with resources allocated and virtual network interfaces mapped, a blank virtual hard drive, and an installation ISO inserted into the virtual DVD drive.
+    At this point you have a virtual machine set up with the following:
+    * resources allocated (disk, cpu, memory)
+    * virtual network interfaces mapped to port groups
+    * a blank virtual hard drive
+    * an installation ISO inserted into the virtual DVD drive

     We will boot the installation ISO, install PFSense onto the virtual hard drive, and step through the basic post-installation configuration of PFSense

     * Virtual machines > Click your VM name > click the 'play' button ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseLuanchVM.jpg))